weaccelerateinc/examples/docs/Modes.md

 Once the user has logged in their wallet will be shown in an iframe on this div.
 For React users, please see AccelerateWallet.tsx in our React samples at: [Examples Repo](https://github.com/weaccelerateinc/examples).

 This mode makes the user experience as seamless as possible while still providing all of the benefits of Accelerate.
-The callback `onPaymentInitiated` will be called with the credential you need to begin checkout -- typically this is a payment processor token.
+The callback `onPaymentInitiated` will be called with the credentials you need to begin checkout -- typically this is a payment processor token.

 Your UI is responsible for the final "Pay Now" button presentation and handling.